Pharmaceutical Quality Resources

 The following resources provide additional details for specific types of applications:

-FDA is also engaged in efforts to foster innovations in manufacturing processes and technology and to foster a quality culture.
-This includes re-aligning FDA programs and surveillance activities to ensure efficient and effective regulatory oversight.
+FDA is engaged in efforts to encourage innovations in manufacturing processes and technology and to foster a quality management system.

-- Through our Emerging Technology Program, FDA meets with companies developing technologies that may offer significant improvements to pharmaceutical quality and provides recommendations to help support anticipated applications.
-The Emerging Technology Team has considered continuous manufacturing, 3D printing, and a variety of other technologies.
+- Emerging Technology Program: FDA meets early with companies developing technologies that may offer significant improvements to pharmaceutical quality and provides recommendations to help support technology development and implementation and anticipated applications.
+The Emerging Technology Team has considered a wide range of new technologies such as continuous manufacturing, 3D printing, Process Analytical Technology, distributed manufacturing, and artificial intelligence.

-- International Collaborations: FDA also engages foreign regulatory counterparts to coordinate on ways to advance product quality.
-For example, we work with the International Council on Harmonisation to develop harmonized quality standards and facilitate implementation by industry.
+- International Collaboration: FDA engages foreign regulatory counterparts to coordinate on ways to advance product quality.
+For example, we work with the International Council on Harmonisation (ICH) to develop harmonized quality standards and facilitate implementation by industry.
 FDA is a member of the Pharmaceutical Inspection Co-operation Scheme (PIC/S), which is an international organization dedicated to harmonizing inspection practices and related policies.
 FDA has also engaged in initiatives such as the Mutual Recognition Agreement to utilize inspectional observations from capable regulatory authorities, reduce duplicative efforts, and focus resources and inspections on facilities that pose the greatest risk.
+In addition, the FDA is promoting engagement with global regulators under the International Coalition of Medicines Regulatory Authorities (ICMRA) forum, which is comprised of 28 regulatory authorities from around the globe.

-- In June 2017, CDER and ORA entered into a Concept of Operations to integrate facility evaluations and inspections for human drugs.
-See our Q&A page for additional details about how this collaboration will improve consistency, efficiency and transparency for facility evaluations and inspections.
+- ConOps: In June 2017, CDER and ORA established a Concept of Operations (ConOps) to integrate facility evaluations and inspections for human drugs.
+See our Q&A page for additional details about how this collaboration will improve consistency, efficiency, and transparency for facility evaluations, and inspections, and regulatory actions.

-- Quality metrics are used to monitor quality control systems and drive continuous improvement efforts.
-FDA’s quality metrics webpage provides background on the FDA’s efforts to initiate a voluntary reporting program so that key metrics can be provided to the FDA.
+- Quality metrics: FDA requires all drug manufacturers to monitor quality and drive continuous improvement.
+FDA’s quality metrics webpage provides background on the FDA’s efforts to initiate a voluntary reporting program that can provide key metrics to the FDA.

 Contact for Further Information: